 LA:RISE - Los Angeles Regional Initiative for Social Enterprise

-LA:RISE is buidling a pathway from unemployment, to transitional employment, to permanent work for opportunity youth or individuals who have been previously homeless or incarcerated.
+The Workforce Innovation and Opportunity Act (WIOA), requires government-contracted workforce development agencies to serve populations with barriers to employment.
+Given this legislation, REDF saw a catalyzing opportunity to foster collaboration between the social enterprise ﬁeld, the workforce system, and employers to improve the long-term success of this population.
+And that’s how LA:RISE came to be.
 Funded initially by the Department of Labor through a Workforce Innovation Fund Grant, thanks to its early success, LA:RISE is now funded locally by a City of LA General Fund allocation, LA County Measure H, and workforce funding.

 REDF functions as the lead program manager for LA:RISE and provides technical assistance to the myriad of partners that are part of this initiative.